Talking Cars: A Survey of Protocols for Connected Vehicle Communication

 5G

 5G is poised to bring a range of benefits to enable a connected car ecosystem, specifically: bandwidths that support large data transfer, native support for peer-to-peer communication, improved reliability in transmission of messages, extremely low latency, and failure tolerance features.
 5G will serve as an enabler for a whole new set of use cases to augment safety in vehicular transportation that will leverage the ability of increased data transfer.
-These include the sharing of sensor data among cars, improved positioning using wideband support, and sharing of high definition maps for autonomous driving use cases.
+These include the sharing of data among cars, improved positioning using wideband support, and sharing of high definition maps for autonomous driving use cases.
 A cross-industry alliance of leading companies — consisting of major automotive players like Audi, BMW and Daimler, with telecom services and equipment providers Ericsson, Huawei and Nokia, and semiconductor companies Intel and Qualcommm — is joining forces to evolve, test and promote 5G communications for connected cars.
 By 2020, this upcoming network will support 212 billion connected sensors and 50 billion connected devices.

 Looking ahead: A Hybrid approach